 - Allow the bars to cool in the pan set on a wire rack for at least an hour.
 Once relatively cool, lift the foil out of the pan using the overhang on the sides and cut into squares.
 Store in an airtight container at room temperature for up to a week.

-Make ahead tip: You can make the cookie dough and chill it in the refrigerator for up to 3 days or freeze for up to 3 months.
+- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days or freeze for up to 3 months.
 Allow to come to room temperature and continue with step 4.
 Baked cookie bars freeze well for up to 3 months.
 Thaw bars overnight in the refrigerator and bring to room temperature before serving.

-9x13 pan: You can double this recipe to fit into a 9x13 baking pan.
+- 9×13 Pan: You can double this recipe to fit into a 9×13-inch baking pan.
 The bars will take longer to cook through, about 40 minutes at 350°F (177°C).
 Use a toothpick to test for doneness.